Presenting commissioned art to HMAS Adelaide

 From birds to ships!
-When HMAS Adelaide commissioned an original painting to showcase the capabilities of a Landing Helicopter Dock (LHD) ship, I was thrilled.
-I’ve painted ships before but not quite at this scale so I was absolutely determined to enjoy the whole experience.
+When the Ship’s Welfare Committee commissioned an original painting to showcase HMAS Adelaide’s capabilities as a Landing Helicopter Dock (LHD) ship, I was thrilled.
+I have painted ships before but not quite at this scale so I was absolutely determined to enjoy the whole experience.

-As usual, I took a deep-dive into the detail and worked closely with the Welfare Committee to create a painting that reflects a “typical day” of amphibious operations.
-I have portrayed HMAS Adelaide docking down, with three LHD Landing Craft (LLC) disembarking the well dock loaded with a truck and provisions.
+I took a deep-dive into the detail and worked closely with officers onboard to gather references so I could paint a ‘typical day’ of amphibious operations.
+The painting depicts HMAS Adelaide docking down, with three LHD Landing Craft (LLC) disembarking the well dock loaded with a truck and provisions.
 One MRH90 Taipan helicopter gains altitude while another waits on deck.
-The setting, Magnetic Island, represents all past and future deployments.
+The setting, Magnetic Island off the Australian coast, represents all past and future deployments.

-On a ship’s tour, I saw heritage art, photographs and precious ephemera from her earlier namesakes.
-I’m honoured to know that my acrylic painting ‘HMAS Adelaide off Magnetic Island’ will, in a similar way, stay with Navy forever.
+I was privileged with a tour of the ship.
+Her capabilities are indeed impressive.
+I observed heritage paintings, photographs and precious ephemera from her earlier namesakes in the officers mess.
+I feel honoured to know that my acrylic painting “HMAS Adelaide off Magnetic Island” will, in a similar way, stay with Navy forever.

 Sale of high quality prints through the ship’s canteen will provide support for the Welfare Committee’s role of fundraising to assist with morale on deployment.